JAugusto97/simple-twitter-collector/README.md

 |                     | is_verified       |                   |                  |
 |                     | profile_image_url |                   |                  |
 |                     | public_metrics    |                   |                  |
-## ❗ Academic Research Access
+## ❗ Elevated Access to Twitter API
-If your API keys have default access, some of the fields retrieved (like places) will always be empty, because you don't have access to that.
+If your API keys have default access, some of the fields retrieved might always be empty.
+Also, if you don't have elevated access, you can only collect tweets from up to 1 week ago.
 If you're a researcher, you can ask Twitter for elevated access [here](https://developer.twitter.com/en/products/twitter-api/academic-research).